 This training program is divided into seven learning units called modules.
 Each module stands alone as a unit of study and is not dependent upon previous training.
 If students do not complete any portion of a module, the entire module must be repeated.
+A minimum of 70% is required for all sections of each module in order to pass.
 Students may enter the program at the beginning of any module and continue through the sequence until all modules have been completed.
 Upon completion of the seven classroom modules, the students participate in a 160-clock-hour externship.